What you can do for National Public Works Week

 Newspapers: List five changes your department has made in the last two years to economize.
 Describe each briefly on paper.
 Could any of them be depicted in photographs?
 Call the editor of your newspaper, tell him or her that that you have a good feature story he or she might want to run during NPWW; then explain your economy measures and what they represent to your community in saved tax dollars.

 Public Works Exhibit: Create an exhibit to spotlight your organization's recent successes and emphasize how they benefit all citizens.
 Arrange to display your exhibit at libraries, community centers and shopping malls.
 You may be able to take advantage of a captive audience by exhibiting at a scheduled community event.

 Native plants are on display during the Public Works "Open House and Annual Recycling Fair" in Bettendorf, Iowa during National Public Works Week.

 Open House or Tour: An open house or tour offers participants a new perspective on public works and gives professionals an opportunity to discuss the daily operation at their facility.
 It also is a good time to gather community members' opinions of public works projects and services.

 Keep Headquarters Informed: Your ideas may be very useful to other members or chapters next year.
 Your feedback helps headquarters staff know what works and what doesn't.
 Just go to the NPWW website at www.apwa.net/About/npww and click on "Tell us about your NPWW outreach."

 To order a "How To" guide for planning your NPWW activities, just go to www.apwa.net/About/npww/orderguide.asp.
-If you have any questions regarding the promotion of National Public Works Week, please contact Jon Dilley, Manager of Marketing and Graphic Design, at (800) 848-APWA or at firstname.lastname@example.org.
+If you have any questions regarding the promotion of National Public Works Week, please contact Jon Dilley, Manager of Marketing and Creative Design, at (816) 595-5251 or email@example.com.